ryanbrandt/electron-poc/README.md

 - `cd backend && pipenv build`
 - `cd frontend && yarn package`

-`pipenv build` will generate compile the flask API into an executable.
+`pipenv build` will compile the flask API into an executable.

 `yarn package` will build the react project, shift files around directories as necessary and build the electron project with `electron-builder`